DevOpsPlayground/HashiCorp-Vault-plugin-with-GO/readme.md

 go mod tidy
 ```

 This stops all the errors, but there is still a few more steps to let us use this within vault.
-Replace the `bachend()` function you just made with the following:
+Replace the `backend()` function you just made with the following:

 ```go
 func backend() *playerDataBackend {